-In 2013, Detroit-based Quicken Loans closed a record $80 billion in home loan volume and, for the fourth consecutive year, earned J.D.
+In 2013-2014, Detroit-based Quicken Loans closed $140 billion in home loan volume across all 50 states, and in 2014, for the fifth consecutive year, earned J.D.
 Power’s highest rating for customer satisfaction among all U.S. home loan lenders.
-Quicken Loans is also ranked in the top-5 of FORTUNE Magazine’s “100 Best Companies to Work For” and is recognized as #1 on Computerworld magazine’s “100 Best Places to Work in IT.”
+Quicken Loans placed No. 1 on Computerworld magazine’s “100 Best Places to Work in IT” and has been named one of FORTUNE Magazine’s “100 Best Companies to Work For” for 12 consecutive years.

 Dan is also a shareholder in several sports-related consumer and technology businesses including leading wall graphics company (Fathead), electronic ticketing company (Flash Seats) and innovative sports equipment helmet maker (Xenith).
 In 2008, Dan acquired One Reverse Mortgage.
 The company specializes in products that allow homeowners, 62 years and older, the opportunity to convert some of the equity in their homes into tax-free money.
 One Reverse Mortgage is now the largest retail reverse mortgage lender in the country.

 Dan began moving his Family of Companies to Detroit’s central business district in 2010 in an effort to help lead the transformation of a great American city.
-Since then, he has invested more than $1.3 billion to purchase and renovate more than 60 commercial properties accounting for more than 9 million square feet in the city’s urban core.
-Thousands of jobs have been created, and today more than 12,000 Rock Ventures team members work in downtown Detroit.
+In January 2010, Dan co-founded Bedrock Real Estate Services, a full-service real estate firm specializing in purchasing, leasing, financing, developing and managing commercial space based in downtown Detroit.
+Since then, he has invested more than $1.8 billion to purchase and renovate more than 80 commercial properties accounting for more than 13 million square feet in the city’s urban core.
+Thousands of jobs have been created, and today more than 13,000 Rock Ventures team members work in downtown Detroit.